UmangSardesai/Codeception-BrowserStack/README.md

 4. To configure the test, open and edit _./tests/acceptance.suite.yml_ and copy the file from _Sample Tests/acceptance.suite.yml_.

-5. Go back to the parent folder and `run php codecept.phar build`.
+5. Execute `php codecept.phar build`.

 6. Lets write a test to search BrowserStack on Google.
 Open and edit file _./tests/acceptance/WelcomeCept.php_ and copy the file from _Sample Tests/WelcomeCept.php._

-7. To run a single test (on say Firefox), execute the command `php codecept.phar run --env Firefox`.
+7. To run a single test (on say Firefox), execute the command `php codecept.phar run --env firefox`.

 ### Sequential Runs